-Requirement: Convert SharePoint Online Root site collection from classic to modern site!
-Our requirement is, We built a new Intranet based on a Modern SharePoint Communication site and want to swap it into the root site.
+Requirement: Convert SharePoint Online Root site collection from a classic to a modern site!
+Our requirement is, We have built a new Intranet based on a Modern SharePoint Communication site and want to replace it with the root site.

-How to change the root site from classic to modern experience?
+How to change the root site from a classic to a modern experience?

 As SharePoint Online root site collection is created as a classic experience site by default, we had no options to migrate from classic to modern (and we can’t delete and re-create the root site!).
 Well, not anymore!
 We can replace it with another modern site either from the Admin center or using Invoke-SPOSiteSwap cmdlet.
-The newly introduced Invoke-SPOSiteSwap cmdlet can be used to migrate SharePoint Online site from classic to modern.
+The newly introduced Invoke-SPOSiteSwap cmdlet can be used to migrate the SharePoint Online site from classic to modern.
 In this guide, we will show you how to change a classic SharePoint Online root site to a modern site, communication site.

-How to replace a Classic Root Site with a Modern Site in SharePoint Online?
+How to replace a Classic Root Site with a Modern Communication Site in SharePoint Online?

-- Now, from the sites list, Select the existing root site, Click on “Replace site” in the toolbar.
+- Now, from the sites list, select the existing root site, and click on “Replace site” in the toolbar.

 - Provide the existing site you’ve created and hit “Save”.

 This will replace the root site with the new site you’ve entered.
-The existing root site also will be saved as archive.
+The existing root site will also be saved as an archive.

 Convert Classic Root Site Collection to Modern site using PowerShell: